thammin/libbpg-bin/readme.md

 > binary wrapper for [libbpg](http://bellard.org/bpg/)

-This wrapper gonna use prebuilt binary if possible and fallback to compile from source.
+This wrapper gonna use prebuilt binary if possible and fallback to compile from latest source code from [here](https://github.com/mirrorer/libbpg).

 ## Install